 A post-doc can be added to the supervisory team and this may have advantages for the student, the post-doc and the project.
 DGSs can decide on a case-by-case basis whether a post-doc is ready to co-supervise, bearing in mind the above criteria.
+There is value in formally naming a post-doc who is providing day-to-day supervision in the group as one of the student's supervisors.
 Post-docs should in general be limited to supervising no more than two students at any one time.